Skip to Content

 Trees That Do Not Lose Their Leaves: 6 Popular Evergreens

-As we are all aware, the majority of trees shed their leaves in autumn and winter, entering a dormant state until the arrival of spring.
+As many are aware, in the fall and winter seasons, most trees shed their leaves and enter a state of dormancy until spring.

 However, many trees hold onto their leaves and stays full and vibrant all year long.